mwermelinger/kattis-guide/unordered.md

 A bag (or multiset) is an unordered collection with duplicates.
 Bags are useful when you need to count the frequency of each item.
-Python's class `collections.Counter` provides a bag data structure.
+Python's class `collections.Counter` provides a bag data type, implemented with a hash table.

 1. [Hardwood Species](https://open.kattis.com/problems/hardwoodspecies) (6 LOC):
    Compute the percentage of each tree species in a forest.
 Requires sorting.